-Many different sea creatures, particularly those of the seashore shelled variety, have the ability to permanently stick themselves to various structures in order to achieve a stabilised method of living and feeding, in addition to helping prevent the less desirable events of being washed out to sea or dashed on rocks.
+Many different sea creatures, particularly those of the seashore shelled variety, have the ability to permanently stick themselves to various structures in order to achieve a stable method of living and feeding.
+This also helps to prevent the less desirable events of being washed out to sea or dashed on rocks.

 The goose barnacle, Lepas anatifera, appears to have evolved a unique system for producing sticky adhesive, which at the molecular and structural level is quite different from other marine organisms, such as the mussel or the tubeworm.
-In the goose barnacle, just a single large cell type in the peduncle is responsible for producing the different glue components (10+ distinct proteins), which are stored in specialised secretory pockets that open onto a large canal, down which the glue travels when it needs to be exuded for sticky purposes.
-Only when the glue reaches the point where the canal opens into the outside world do polymerisation and hardening occur; this process can proceed both in the open air and under salt water.
-Currently, questions still remain about how the glue is maintained in a liquid state within the canal (rather than prematurely hardening, which would lead to an unpleasant death), and how the glue, once deployed into the outside world, undergoes the hardening process.
+In the goose barnacle, just a single large cell in the peduncle (the foot that grabs onto the rock) produces the different components of the glue, which is made up of more than 10 different proteins.
+These are stored in specialised secretory pockets that open onto a large canal, down which the glue travels when it needs to be exuded.
+When the glue reaches the point where the canal opens onto the outside world, the glue polymerises and hardens; this process can proceed in the open air and under salt water.
+Currently, questions still remain about how the glue is maintained in a liquid state within the canal (rather than prematurely hardening, which would lead to a fairly unpleasant death), and how the glue, once deployed, undergoes the hardening process.

-The continuance of this work will no doubt have future implications in the development of new medical adhesives for use in ‘wet’ environments.
+This work will undoubtedly have important and exciting future implications in the development of new medical adhesives for use in ‘wet’ environments.

 Read the original research article here.